minhnhut0602/minis3/README.md

 while metadata is stored on persistence store and file on disk, you can upload file over 2GB of size download file as stream.

+### Usage Instructions:

+create application.yml and log4j2.yml based on the example files in the resources directory. run using `mvn install` and you are all set.

 ### Requirements for Assignment:

 Implement a RESTful API spring-boot application that provides the following APIs: